tobydriscoll/udmath305/_sources/linalg/matrix_vector.md

 ## Matrix times vector

-The linear combination definition {ref}`definition-linalg-linear-combination` serves as the foundation of multiplication between a matrix and a vector.
+The [linear combination definition](definition-linalg-linear-combination) serves as the foundation of multiplication between a matrix and a vector.

 ````{proof:definition} Matrix times vector
 Given $\bfA\in\cmn{m}{n}$ and $\bfx\in\complex^{n}$, the product $\bfA\bfx$ is defined as